x-square/analytics/23-07-user-research-terms.md

     -   **Quantitative usability testing** is a technique to evaluate a product by testing it on users.
 The goal is to gather direct input on how real users interact with the system.
 It involves recording quantitative measures like system usability score or user experience questionnaire, as a post-task assessment.
 Usability testing can be conducted with scripted conditions to ensure standardised comparisons and observations.
     -   **Quantitative benchmarking** entails the systematic use of numerical metrics such as revenue, profit margins, and customer retention rates for comparative analysis.
 By focusing on these measurable data points, you can objectively assess your performance against industry standards or competitors.
 This approach provides a clear, numerical basis for identifying strengths and areas for improvement.
     -   **Quantitative competitor analysis** involves the use of numerical data to assess the performance and strategies of your competitors.
 This can include metrics like market share, revenue, profit margins, and customer retention rates.
 The aim is to use these measurable figures to compare your standing against competitors in various key areas objectively.
 Whether it's pricing strategies or advertising spending, quantitative analysis offers a factual basis to identify your competitive advantages and areas requiring improvement.
--   HEART framework is a user experience measurement model developed by Rodden and colleagues (2010)[^2] from Google.
-It helps assess the success of a product or service using user-centric metrics.
+-   HEART framework is a user experience measurement model developed by Rodden and colleagues (2010) from Google.[^2] It helps assess the success of a product or service using user-centric metrics.
 It's widely used in user research to evaluate user satisfaction, measure the impact of design changes, and make informed decisions.
     -   **Happiness** measures user satisfaction and happiness with the product or service.
 It aims to understand how well the user's emotional needs are met and how positively they perceive the overall experience.
 Common metrics used for assessing happiness include user satisfaction surveys and customer feedback.
     -   **Engagement** gauges how involved and interested users are with the product or service.
 It helps evaluate if users find the content or feature compelling enough to keep them engaged.
 Metrics such as time spent on the product, number of visits and user interactions can be used to measure engagement.
     -   **Adoption** metrics assess how well users adopt and use the product or service.
 It provides insights into the initial onboarding experience and the number of users successfully integrating the product into their routine.
 Metrics like sign-ups, account creations or downloads are commonly used to evaluate adoption.